baselm/capstoneproject/README.md

 - Step 7: Configure the system parameters in Parameter Store Systems Manager 00:38:20

 # Step 0:  Inspect the archtecture
-- check the example VPC
+- Inspect the example VPC.
+- Inspect the subnets.
-- check the subnets
+- Inspect the Security Groups.
-- Check the AMI
+- Inspect the AMI.

 # Step 1: Create a Cloud9 IDE